-RULAAC Writes PSC, Demand Investigation of Operatives of Enugu Police Command Over Abuse of Power
+RULAAC Writes PSC, Demand Investigation of Operatives of Enugu Police Command over Abuse of Power

 Community trust in law enforcement diminishes when such abuses occur”.

-RULAAC urged the PSC to ensure that the investigation is conducted transparently and that this type of misconduct is eradicated from the ranks of the Nigeria Police Force.
+RULAAC urged the PSC to ensure that the investigation is conducted transparently and that this type of misconduct is eradicated from the ranks of the NPF.